bos21001/sample_form_integration/README.md

 > `php artisan db:seed`

+This will generate all the tables and will create an admin user with the following credentials:

+email: admin@admin.com\
+password: admin

 11. Install passport and add the generated keys to your `.env` file:

 > `php artisan passport:install`